waynemot/homepage_jekyll/_posts/2021-12-28-Building-A-Site.markdown

 layout and includes files in [Liquid][liquid] and HTML syntax, and assets in various formats, e.g. css/scss, images (png, jpg, svg, etc.), and javascript (js).
-The layout and includes in Liquid/HTML provide the 'secret-sauce' to Markdown allows quick text markup, such as **bold** to be done, with *italic* being equally simple, all within a style and layout you define.
+The layout and includes in Liquid/HTML provide the 'secret-sauce' to markdown allowing quick text markup, such as **bold** to be done, with *italic* being equally simple, all within a style and layout you define.

 The ease of 'content capture' is a feature of low-code development and